Autumn in Japan: 10 Best Things to Do in 2022

 Tokyo Ramen Show is held annually at Komazawa Park, Tokyo

 There are several food events held in Japan in autumn, as the season is described as “Autumn’s Appetite”.
-Some of must-visit events includes Hokkaido Food Festival, Tokyo Wagyu Show and the biggest one would be Tokyo Ramen Festa, which was known as Tokyo Ramen Show before.
-It features numbers of great Ramen stores from all over Japan.
-If you love Ramen, it’s a great opportunity to taste numbers of great bowls of Ramen in one place!
-The event lasts for 10 days in late November to early December.
+Some of must-visit events are Hokkaido Food Festival, Tokyo Wagyu Show and the Tokyo Ramen Festa, which was formerly known as Tokyo Ramen Show.
+Each food event features numbers of food stalls offering local delicacies or signature dishes from shops from all over Japan.
+Don’t miss a chance to taste various delicious food all in one place!
+Many food events are held from September to November.

 9. Autumn Food